jkendall327/DependencyInjection.Visualization/README.md

 services.AddTransient<IService1, Service1>();
 services.AddSingleton<IService2, Service2>();

-// Create a DependencyTree
+// As an extension method Console.WriteLine(services.GetDebugView());

-var tree = new DependencyTree(services);
+// For more control, create a DependencyTree var tree = new DependencyTree(services);

 // Generate and print the full tree Console.WriteLine(tree.GenerateTreeString());

-// Generate and print only user code (excluding framework services) Console.WriteLine(tree.GenerateTreeString(onlyUserCode: true));
+// Only consider services registered in the executing assembly, or those it references Console.WriteLine(tree.GenerateTreeString(onlyUserCode: true));

 // Find and analyze dependency chains of depth 4 or more